chinapalace/front-end-code-challenge/README.md

 ```

 ## Your Notes Go Here
+The realistic user flow would start with a partner login page but I just used a dropdown selector for the purpose of this demo.
 ## License

 This project is MIT licensed.
 This means that you are allowed to freely use this for your personal portfolio.